 All of the crash pads that we’ve included on our list are manufactured by highly reputable bouldering brands.
 This helps us ensure that we are exclusively recommending dependable products that uphold high standards.

 Part of our selection method included extensive online research on the subject across various bouldering and climbing publications.
-We’ve also consulted with an informal panel of climbers and bouldering enthusiasts to ensure we represent an array of viewpoints for each of the crash pads listed here.
+Besides our personal experience, we’ve also consulted with an informal panel of climbers and bouldering enthusiasts to ensure we represent an array of viewpoints for each of the crash pads listed here.